By Peter Brody, Paul Rubin and Joshua Oyster

 GPhA emphasizes in its brief that the Lanham Act cannot be used to “second-guess” the FFDCA and stresses that the Supreme Court should take into consideration the significant differences in how FDA reviews labeling for foods and juices versus other regulated products and in how preemption applies to foods and juices versus other regulated products.85 GPhA urges the Court to be precise in its holding because even if the Court finds that POM Wonderful's claim is not precluded, the same rationale would likely not apply under the regulatory regime for generic drugs.86

 Manufacturers frequently make claims that their products are legally marketed or have received FDA “approval” or “clearance,” depending on the type of product.
 Such marketing authorization claims may be express or implied.
 An example of an express claim would be “Drug X is FDA-approved to treat obesity.”
 An example of a potential implied claim might be that “Drug X is safe and effective” because arguably, consumers might think a product can only be considered “safe and effective” if it is FDA-approved.
 Courts have distinguished between express and implied marketing authorization claims in determining which claims may be actionable under the Lanham Act.
-Courts have also distinguished between products that require pre-marketing approval or authorization by FDA and those that do not require pre-marketing authorization.
+Courts have also distinguished between products that require pre-marketing approval or authorization by FDA and those that do not require pre-marketing authorization.1.
+Express promotional claims of FDA approval when a product has not in fact received approval are generally actionable.

 Courts have generally found that a Lanham Act claim alleging that a product is falsely advertised as “FDA-approved” is not precluded and does not fall within FDA's primary jurisdiction when the product has not in fact received approval.87 The question of whether a product has received approval for a given use does not require FDA's expertise because it can be resolved through a review of FDA correspondence and FDA's product approval databases.88